ahn-nath/CCS_X_HACK-Landing_Page/README.md

 # CCS_X_HACK-Landing_Page
 Landing page used to promote a Venezuelan hackathon that the author of this code organized as a GitHub Campus Experts.

-NOTE: The files will be added soon.
+NOTE: The files will be added soon, once the msot stable version of the site is ready.